briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > L69 Personally I find the Tom Robbins analogy a bit of a stretch and while I know the literature in question many will not so it's kind of unclear what's added here; it's also potentially confusing - Sissy's thumbs help her hitchhike as much as anyone else, so it's not clearly paying a cost to help others.

-We have worked to clarify the Hankshaw effect terminology.
 In the novel, her oversized thumbs were described as a hindrance to everyday activities, such as putting on clothing, and a limitation to her career choices.
-While not cooperative, we believe this trait shares several key properties---it is costly to its individual, but it does increase that individual's ability to (genetically) hitchhike.

-TODO: in manuscript, change description of hankshaw
+The reviewer is correct in stating that relating Hankshaw's oversized thumbs to cooperation might be a bit of a stretch.

+We have worked to clarify the description of the Hankshaw effect, highlighting that any trait---not just cooperation---can prolong its survival by increasing the opportunity to hitchhike.
+This includes traits such as increased mutation rate and spite, which reduces opponents' mutational opportunities.

+**TODO: add line numbers**

 > L151 Eq (1) - I think a one sentence explanation of what this equation does would save readers some effort in understanding here.